-It is impossible to separate the history of Holly Tree Chapel from the history of Holly Lake Ranch.
+It is impossible to separate the history of Holly Tree Bible Church from the history of Holly Lake Ranch.
 The developers of Holly Lake Ranch, Bill McKenzie and Jack Wilson, always intended for a place of worship to be part of the Holly Lake Ranch community.
-Jack Wilson has said, “When Holly Tree Chapel was founded, it was formed to be an evangelical, Bible believing, Bible teaching, Christ centered fellowship.
+Jack Wilson has said, “When the church was founded, it was formed to be an evangelical, Bible-believing, Bible-teaching, Christ-centered fellowship.
 Denomination and tradition were not emphasized, and all were invited to attend.”

 From the very beginning, services were held in various homes and other buildings.
 As the population grew, an outdoor chapel was constructed south of the Holly Lake dam with the first services held there in August of 1972.
 That outdoor chapel was near a large, beautiful holly tree causing Nance Wilson to suggest the name Holly Tree Chapel.

-Over the years Holly Tree Chapel has been well served by men God has called to lead the congregation in worship and to provide teaching from God’s word.
+Over the years the church has been well served by men God has called to lead the congregation in worship and to provide teaching from God’s word.
 Those men are Jackie Deere, Tex Williams, Bob Northcutt, Luther Schliesser, Jewell Smoot, Charles Reece, Louis Gant and Paul Myers.
-Paul Myers who came to the chapel as pastor in 2000 retired at the end of 2010 and our new pastor, Dr. Timothy Mink, began his ministry at Holly Lake Chapel on October 2, 2011.
+Paul Myers who came to the church as pastor in 2000 retired at the end of 2010, and our current pastor, Dr. Timothy Mink, began his ministry at Holly Lake Bible Church on October 2, 2011.